AmiyaMaity21/Job-Listing/README.md

 # Job-Listing

-Job-List is an online platform where job aspirants can view the list of job vacancies. online Job-Listing platform allow recruiters to use some features without charge, offering options for free job postings.
+Job-Listing is an online platform where job aspirants can view the list of job vacancies. online Job-Listing platform allow recruiters to use some features without charge, offering options for free job postings.

 ## Features

+- List all job posted

 - View job details

-- Search job

-- Filter job by Job position
+- Search job by Job position

+- Filter based on skills

 - Login and register

-- Add job
+- Add job post

-- Edit job
+- Edit job post

 ## Prerequisite